Degrees in Computer Science

 Careers for our graduates

 The University encourages students to choose a programme to suit their future aspirations.
-As well as excellent teaching, we provide comprehensive careers support for graduates to enter into the computing and information technology industries.
-Over 89%* of our students secure a graduate level job in industry within six months of graduating.
+As well as excellent teaching and research, we provide comprehensive careers support for graduates to enter into the computing and information technology industries.
+95%* of our students secure a graduate level job in industry after studying with us.

 Computer Science Brochures